-This course is the third in a series on Jungian Psychotherapy with Dr. David Van Nuys.
+This course is the third in a series of five courses on Jungian Psychotherapy with Dr. David Van Nuys.
 The first course is Understanding the Jungian Worldview, the second course is Exploring Jungian Archetypes, the fourth course is Active Imagination, and the fifth course is Myth, Story, and Synchronicity.

 - Discuss the power of myth to reach at-risk youth.

 - Name some methods of inner work that can resonate with prisoners and other challenging populations.

 - Describe the application of tarot to market research.

 - Distinguish between ethical and unethical use of psychotherapy in marketing.

 - Summarize the components of a healthy grief process.

 - Recommend the use of story in psychotherapy.